 Navigating the rulebook can be complex; this table simplifies what you need to know about fight strap regulations.

-Rule/Regulation | Penalty for Non-compliance | Applicable Level of Play | NHL Specific Rules |
+Rule/Regulation | Penalty for Non-Compliance | Level of Play | NHL Specific Notes |

 ---|---|---|---|